controllerface/CMDR-J/README.md

-# EDEPS
+# Commander J
-**Elite Dangerous Engineering Procurement System - Alpha (Working Title)**

 Installation: https://github.com/controllerface/EDEPS/wiki/Installation-Instructions
 Usage Guide: https://github.com/controllerface/EDEPS/wiki/Usage-Guide

-The immediate goal of this project is to provide the user with a means to plan the procurement of items, engineering effects, and other tasks.
+The immediate goal of this project is to provide the user with a means to plan the procurement of items, engineering effects, and other tasks while playing Elite: Dangerous.
 The app also provides some supplemental about the players ship, including weapon and internal module loadout, and a listing of stats and modifications for each module.
 The player's inventory, consisting of all engineering materials and cargo, is listed in categorized tabs for reference.

 ##### Current Status